Any0ne22/CryptoLib/README.md

 ## CryptoAES C#

-> This example shows how to secure data CryptoLib using AES algorithm in C#.
+> This example shows how to secure data with CryptoLib using AES algorithm in C#.

 `CryptoAES crypto = new CryptoAES("password");`
 `string cipheredData = crypto.EncryptString("some clear text");`